JanneMattila/azure-storage-demos/blob-tags/README.md

 > [!NOTE]
 > It might take a while after you add tags before
-> they are indexed and can be found by quering with `FindBlobsByTags`.
+> they are indexed and can be found by quering with [Find Blobs by Tags](https://learn.microsoft.com/en-us/rest/api/storageservices/find-blobs-by-tags?tabs=microsoft-entra-id).

 [StorageApp](src/StorageApp) can be used to export all names of the blobs that have tags associated with them.